ABN Instructions - JF Part A

 An ABN with the Option 1 sentence stricken must contain the CMS-approved unassigned claim statement as written above to be considered valid notice.
 Similarly, when the unassigned claim statement is included in the "Additional Information" section, the last sentence in Option 1 should be stricken.

 Once the beneficiary reviews and understands the information contained in the ABN, the Signature Box is to be completed by the beneficiary (or representative).
 This box cannot be completed in advance of the rest of the notice.

 |Blank (I) Signature||The beneficiary (or representative) must sign the notice to indicate that he or she has received the notice and understands its contents.
 If a representative signs on behalf of a beneficiary, he or she should write out "representative" in parentheses after his or her signature.
 The representative's name should be clearly legible or noted in print.

 If a beneficiary refuses to sign a properly issued ABN, you should consider not furnishing the item or service, unless the consequences (health and safety of the beneficiary, or civil liability in case of harm) prevent this option.

 If beneficiary refuses to sign, but chooses to have procedure and provider agrees

 |Blank (J) Date||The beneficiary (or representative) must write the date he or she signed the ABN.
 If the beneficiary has physical difficulty with writing and requests assistance in completing this blank, the date may be inserted by the notifier.|

-|Disclosure Statement||The disclosure statement in the footer of the notice is required to be included on the document.
+|Disclosure Statement||The disclosure statements in the footer of the notice are required to be included on the document.